jonnyrobots/roberts.work/_posts/2020-10-09-hermitage-and-habit.md

 ![Persistence]({{ site.baseurl }}/images/festivals.png)

-Over the last 12 years I’ve listened to countless bold and incredulous plans – even participating in a few – but always suspicious that the festival would work:
+Over the last 12 years I’ve listened to countless bold and incredulous plans – even participating in a few while always suspicious that the festival would work:

 **“You can’t just use the name of a city without permission!
 Can you?”**
 Yes; turns out that’s fine - it’s good promotion for the City